enoch-ng/Dota2HelperBot/README.md

 `ongoing` - Shows matches that are currently being “tracked” by the bot.

+`leagues` - Shows the list of notable leagues.

 `welcomechannel` - Sets the channel for posting welcome messages.
 When used without an argument, shows current setting.
 Otherwise, accepts a channel mention, a channel name, or a channel ID.

 `matchchannel` - Sets the channel for posting match updates.
 When used without an argument, uses the current channel.
 Otherwise, accepts a channel mention, a channel name, or a channel ID.